Application for Admission - Transfer Student Instructions

 |Transfer students entering:||Deadline:|

-Academic records from ALL institutions where courses were taken must be sent to the Office of Enrollment Management.
+Academic records from ALL institutions where courses were taken must be sent to Stockton University.
 Transcripts must bear the school seal.
 Unofficial transcripts are not acceptable.
 If an official transcript from each institution attended cannot be provided for any reason, the applicant will not be considered for admission.
 Arrange for SAT and/or ACT scores (if required) to be sent to Stockton University (SAT code number: 2889 – ACT code number: 2589).
 Send all records to:

 101 Vera King Farris Drive